 Another big job has started on the Power Hall and it’s something everyone who visits can’t fail to see.
 Starting this week, 1,220 metres of specialist alloy beams, 160,000 metres of scaffolding tubes and 9,000 square metres of sheeting has started to be put up over the Power Hall.
 To give you an idea of just how much that is, laid end to end it would stretch from here to the National Railway Museum in York and back again, the total weight is 275 Stephenson’s Rockets or 500 elephants ,and it will take over 18,500 working hours to erect.

-As many of you will know by now, the Power Hall is shut for an extensive renovation that will take until 2021.
+As many of you will know by now, the Power Hall is shut for an extensive renovation.
 Our Director, Sally MacDonald outlined the work and the investment in future for the hall here back in July.
 Last month we gave you a sneak peek at the work going on inside to protect the historic engines, which actually caused a shortage of green plastic tarpaulin in the North of England!
 Take a look at the update here and you’ll see why.

 The Power Hall is very close to a lot of our visitors’ hearts.
 Built in 1855 as the shipping shed for Liverpool Road Station, it houses Europe’s largest collection of working stationary steam engines, the majority of which were built here in Manchester and the North West.
 But more than that, visiting the Power Hall has always been a unique experience that has captivated visitors for over 30 years.
 That’s why we’re so excited for its future.